How to Prepare a Portfolio for RCA Painting: 7 Tips from a Recent Graduate

 A common mistake is overloading a portfolio with process images.
 Most MA programs want to see finished work.
 Unless the process is integral to the piece itself, such as in performance, time-based work, or installation, focus on completed artworks.
 If process photos clarify the outcome and the process is unconventional rather than traditional preparatory work, include them sparingly.
 Otherwise, let your strongest finished works take the lead.

-Place a short artist statement (150 words max) at the beginning of your portfolio.
+RCA specifically asks for an artist statement as part of the portfolio requirements.
+Place a short artist statement (200 words max) at the beginning of your portfolio.
 Write it after you have laid out your portfolio so that it reflects the work you have actually included.
 Avoid summarizing page by page or any phrases like "In this portfolio you will find..." or what you aspire to do during the masters program.
 This is simply a statement on your work.
 Instead, highlight the themes, materials, and approaches that define your practice.
-If something does not appear in the portfolio, leave it out of the bio to avoid confusing the reader.
+If something does not appear in the portfolio, leave it out of the statement to avoid confusing the reader.

 Final Thoughts